fusion-energy/neutronics-workshop/README.md

 ### <a name="task1"></a>Task 1 - Cross section plotting

+If using Colab, use the following link: [Task_1](https://colab.research.google.com/drive/1Z5C7bxX-1iPjBfhDrgIzGVaTyfI2CdFa)

 Please allow 20 minutes for this task.

 Expected outputs from this task are in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/13)

-Knowing the interaction probabilities of the isotopes and materials within your model can help understand the simulation results.
-There are several online tools for plotting nuclear cross sections such as [ShimPlotWell](http://www.cross-section-plotter.com).
+Knowing the interaction probabilities of isotopes and materials within your model can help you understand the simulation results.
+There are several online tools for plotting nuclear cross sections such as [XSPlot](http://xsplot.com).
 However OpenMC is also able to plot cross sections for isotopes and materials.

 From inside the docker container navigate to the task_1 directory and open the first example python script